FAILURE TO DIAGNOSE STROKE LAWYERS

 - Hemorrhagic stroke is caused by a blood vessel that breaks and bleeds into the brain.

 The effects of ischemic strokes can be reversed with treatment.
 The treatments, however, must be administered within the first few hours of a stroke.
-If your family member had an ischemic stoke and doctors failed to diagnose the stroke in time to administer the treatment, you family member (and perhaps you) have failure to diagnose malpractice case.
+If your family member had an ischemic stroke and doctors failed to diagnose the stroke in time to administer the treatment, you family member (and perhaps you) have failure to diagnose malpractice case.

 Compensation for failure to diagnose stroke may include payment for medical expenses, pain and suffering, loss of earnings, emotional stress, and other damages.
 It is vital to act quickly.
 The law limits the amount of time after a patient incurs an injury to file suit.
 Although not every failure to diagnose stroke is negligence, consulting with an experienced lawyer is in your best interests.
 We will take steps to preserve your legal rights and determine your options.